-As you’re watching 72 of Canada’s top teenage athletes compete at the 2018 Summer Youth Olympic Games in Buenos Aires, you might be thinking “how can I help the next generation of Team Canada Olympians?”
+As you watch Team Canada athletes compete each week on the world stage, you might be thinking “how can I help the next generation of Team Canada Olympians?”

 Well, there is a new way for folks across the country to contribute.